Configure a Point-to-Site connection by using certificate authentication (classic)

-- If you can connect to the VM using the private IP address, but not the computer name, verify that you have configured DNS properly.
+- If you can connect to the VM by using the private IP address, but not the computer name, verify that you have configured DNS properly.
 For more information about how name resolution works for VMs, see Name Resolution for VMs.

-To add a trusted root certificate
+Add a trusted root certificate

-To remove a trusted root certificate
+Remove a trusted root certificate

 The common practice is to use the root certificate to manage access at team or organization levels, while using revoked client certificates for fine-grained access control on individual users.